OsaPL/Versus-Brawl/notes.md

 [b]New quick and easy to use Rotation Hotspot[/b]

+[b]WaterRise hotspots now can have both idle and rising sound loops[/b]

+[b]Added RaceWarmupHotspot to enable/disable elements depending if players are in warmup or not[/b]

-[b]Player controlled characters will now also make sounds (like on getting hit)[/b]
+[b]Player controlled characters are no longer almost mute[/b]
 - TODO!
-Is controlled by "Character voices" options in Audio menu
+Is controlled by "Player voices" option in Audio menu

 [b]Fixes:[/b]
 - <fill me>